GitHub Archive and Long-term Retention

 - FIFO (First-in-First-out): the least complicated scheme which, taking into account that the space for backups is finished, predicts that if it is exhausted, the next backup will delete the oldest one.
 Of course, we can create alternately full and incremental backups, and the oldest backup deleted is always the one without which the archive chain can still exist.

-- GFS (Grandfather, Father, and Son): a more advanced approach to backup planning.
+- GFS rotation scheme (Grandfather, Father, and Son): a more advanced approach to backup planning.
 Usually, each month we make one full backup (Grandfather), a differential backup at the end of the week (Father), and incremental backups (Son) are made daily.
 This allows you to quickly return to a point in the past and does not take up as much space as, for example, a daily full backup.

 Let’s summarize once again.
 In one tool, we get possibilities such as: